What is the Best Pepper Spray?

 Another thing to consider is the location you expect to use the spray in.
-Patterns such as foam or gel are better for indoor use, while a fog or stream pattern are better in an outdoor setting.
+Patterns such as foam or gel are better for indoor use, while a fog or stream pattern is better in an outdoor setting.
 Doing the proper research and getting the right type of spray for your specific need could greatly improve your chances of survival.

 One of the main features you need to look for is the distance the product can cover.
 Depending on your individual situation, this may vary.
 For instance, if you are looking to purchase a product that is good for defense against bears or other large animals, you will need to be able to hit your target safely with satisfactory distance.
 Bear spray is specifically designed to cover distances of around 30′, giving you plenty of space between you and the attacking animal.
-This will be a different type of pepper spray than one used in close-proximity situations.
+This will be a different type of pepper spray than one used in close proximity situations.

 The strength of the product is another important thing to consider when shopping for pepper spray.
-Buying products from known names such as Sabre and Mace Security will ensure you get a high powered extremely strong pepper spray formula.
+Buying products from known names such as Sabre and Mace Security will ensure you get a high-powered extremely strong pepper spray formula.
 There are a few methods of measuring the strength or heat of the spray: Scovill Heat Units, CRC Rating and the MC Rating.
-We’ll get more in depth on how to measure a spray’s strength down below.
+We’ll get more in-depth on how to measure a spray’s strength down below.

 Number of Shots

 This describes how many times the spray can be shot before the canister is empty.
-Depending on the expected situation additional shots may be required for spray to be effective.
-In most cases the more shots the better, but if you are looking for a smaller canister that is easier to conceal, you may be limited to less shots.
+Depending on the expected situation additional shots may be required for the spray to be effective.
+In most cases the more shots the better, but if you are looking for a smaller canister that is easier to conceal, you may be limited to fewer shots.

 Size and Type